MatthewBCooke/NC4touch/README.md

    - **Interface Options > SSH**
    - Select **Enable**.

-## 3. Assign a Static IP and Configure Internet Access for the Raspberry Pi
+## Assign a Static IP and Configure Ethernet and Internet Access for the Raspberry Pi

 ### 1: Power Off and Prepare the SD Card
 1. Power off the Raspberry Pi by running: